 The Administration policies for a market-oriented agriculture to meet domestic and export food needs have contributed significantly to the welfare of rural people.
-Under these policies, since passage of the 1973 Farm Bill, average net farm income has more than doubled over the level of the 1960's.
+Under these policies, since passage of the 1973 Farm Bill, average net farm income has more than doubled over the level of 1971 and previous years.
 This has had a major multiplier impact on rural businesses and employment.